Forming a Sole Proprietorship in Singapore

-The last step of the registration process is registering online through the BizFile+ website, with a registration fee of $115 (1-year) or $175 (3-year).
+The last step of the registration process is registering online through the BizFile+ website, with a registration fee of $115 (1-year registration) or $175 (3-year registration).
 Once the fee has been paid, the sole proprietorship is set up within 15 minutes.
 Should the application be sent for a review for approval, the set-up process could take from 14 days to 2 months.

-Note that approved business names are only reserved for 60 days and an alternate address for the business may be reported to ACRA for a fee of $40.
+Note that approved business names are reserved for only 60 days and an alternative address for the business may be reported to ACRA for a fee of $40.

 Renewing Your Business Registration

-Business registration renewal can be done annually on the BizFile+ website, or through Inter-Bank Giro (IBG), before its expiry date.
+Business registration renewal can be done annually on the BizFile+ website, or through Inter-Bank Giro (IBG), before the expiry date of your registration.